eignatov/piunifi/README.md

 ## Known issues

 You will need to ignore the browser SSL certificate error when accessing UniFi controller web interface.
-On a private/internal network this should is not a significant issue and will function fine however it can be an annoyance (some browsers will allow you to add the address as an exception).
+On a private/internal network this should not be a significant issue and will function fine (some browsers will allow you to add the address as an exception).
 If you want to access the controller securely from an external/public network, you should install a valid SSL certificate.
 There are a number of existing articles and Youtube videos on how to do this try searching "unifi controller ssl certificate".